Email Tools in BetterCloud are designed to make it as easy as possible for you to have control over the email accounts of your users.

 Email Audit Monitors allow you to designate a user to monitor the inbox activity of another user.
 The monitor will receive a summary from Google in the form of a .txt file every time the user they are monitoring sends or receives an email.
 The monitor can also be adjusted to include chats and drafts.

-The Email Delegation Tool allows you to delegate the inbox of one user to another user.
-For example if you were to delegate the inbox of user John Doe to user Jane Deer, Jane would have full access to John Doe’s inbox, from a link within her own Gmail account.
+The Email Delegation Tool allows you to delegate access to the inbox of one user to another user.
+For example: if you were to delegate the inbox of user John Doe to user Jane Deer, Jane would have full access to John Doe’s inbox from a link within her own Gmail account.
 BetterCloud allows this action to be implemented without the confirmation of the receiving user, which is not possible in Google's native functionality.

 The Labels Tool allow you to create custom Gmail labels, for the purpose of automatically organizing messages into categories.
 You can also standardize labels for users across your domain.
 This provides a great way to standardize inboxes across your domain, or help users organize and categorize their messages.